ihreapotheken/IA-SDK-Android/README.md

     var isAtRoot by remember { mutableStateOf(true) }

     Scaffold(
+        modifier = Modifier
+            .imePadding()
+            .navigationBarsPadding()
+            .windowInsetsPadding(WindowInsets.systemBars),
         bottomBar = { /* your host bottom bar, if any */ }
     ) { innerPadding ->
         Box(modifier = Modifier.padding(innerPadding)) {
             NavHost(
                 navController = navController,
-                // ⚠️ must be our SDK’s StartScreen in order to show Onboarding and Legal screens startDestination = Route.Integration.StartScreen
+                // can be SDK's Route.Integration.Root - which will run onboarding and legal flow at the start
+                // or you can put host apps start destination startDestination = Route.Integration.Root
             ) {
                 // 1) Your host-app routes:
                 hostAppNavigationGraph()